Can Ferrari really cut it in luxury beyond supercars?

 But for all Ferrari’s Formula One racing pedigree, exclusivity exemplified by the LaFerrari supercar’s 1 million euro price tag and a production cap that maintains a healthy customer waiting list, the company has its work cut out if it is to join a sector that trades at about 20 times future earnings.
 That’s more than double the average for carmakers.

-It has to be acknowledged that Ferrari is no laggard in the money-making stakes, with profit nearly tripling over the past decade and its margins of 14 percent unmatched by any carmaker bar Porsche (VOWG_p.DE).
+It has to be acknowledged that Ferrari is no laggard in the money-making stakes, with profit nearly tripling over the past decade and its margins of 14 percent unmatched by any carmaker bar Porsche.

 Revenue growth has been more gentle than that of most European luxury stocks and its capital expenditure and research and development requirements are more than double, depressing its return on capital.

-While the multiples investors will pay depend on Ferrari’s ability to grow, it is hard to see what the company has beyond its cars that would fit the luxury mold.
+While the multiples investors will pay depend on Ferrari’s ability to grow, it is hard to see what the company has beyond its cars that would fit the luxury mould.

 Ferrari has the capacity to raise annual production to 10,000 vehicles a year from 7,000, but Marchionne has made clear that output will be kept below demand to protect the brand’s exclusivity and told analysts in a post-results conference call last month that further detail on his strategy would not be forthcoming until nearer the IPO.